18F/api.data.gov/content/docs/agency-manual/index.md

 You can embed the API key signup form for api.data.gov on your own developer hub.
 Here is an [example](http://gsa.github.io/auctions_api/key) of the embedded signup form in action.
 To place the signup form on your own website embed this snippet of code on your site

 1. Create a special API key for use with this signup form:
-   - [Signup](https://api.data.gov/signup/) for a new API key.
+   - [Sign up](https://api.data.gov/signup/) for a new API key.
 Make note of this API key.
    - Login to the [api.data.gov admin](https://api.data.gov/admin/#/api_users).
    - Navigate to the Users > API Users, find the user you just signed up as, and click on it to edit.
    - Under rate limiting and permissions make the following changes: